muratk3n/thirdwave/en/tweets/2019/week38.md

 ---

-This all comes form a moronic need to *fight* orange Hitler.
-You didn't have to do __anything__.
+This all comes form a moronic need to fight orange Hitler.
+You don't have to do _anything_.
 In its own pace things were improving already.
 But that's not the real problem is it?
-The real problem is the top 20%, corporatists / centrists Democrats need this to reaffirm their political status which does not care about economical issues anymore, and this sorry piece of shit is all they have left.
-It not only does not work, it triggers an adverse reaction on the other side.
+The real problem is the top 20%, corporatists / centrists Democrats need these issues to reaffirm their political status which does not care about economics anymore, and this sorry piece of shit is all they have left.
+Said approach not only does not work, it triggers an adverse reaction on the other side.

 *2019-9-13 15:42:44*